dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 Constitutive equations tell us how a solid deforms (in time) as a response to stresses, to changes of temperature and to changes of pore pressure among others.
 How to choose a constitutive equation depends on the material properties, the magnitude of strain changes, the magnitude of stresses, and the loading rate among other factors.

-:::{figure-md} fig_lec4-12
+:::{figure-md} fig:lec4-12
 <img src="../mynewbook/figures/4-12.pdf" alt="figurecontent" width="600px">

 Example of deformations imparted by an applied stress.
 :::

 The simplest constitutive relationship for solids is linear elasticity, in which stresses and strains are linearly related by constant coefficients.
-The examples in Figure \ref{fig:elasticity1D2D3D} correspond to applications of linear elasticity in various dimensions:
+The examples in {numref}`fig:elasticity1D2D3D` correspond to applications of linear elasticity in various dimensions:

 1. (TOP) Hooke's law: the force $F$ [N] required to produce an elongation $\Delta x$ [m] in a spring with mechanical constant $k$ [N/m] is
 	```{math}